GenesysGo/docs-shadow-cloud/operate/node-faq.md

 Keep in mind the public dashboard updates every 30 minutes, so please be patient if you do not see your shdwNode ID right away.

-### Q: What do the different statuses on the leaderboard mean, particularly "N/A"?
+### Q: What do the different statuses on the leaderboard mean, particularly "not_eligible"?

 A: Overview of the current state of the leaderboard:

-- **Is Top 150 - Yes:** Your node is currently among the top 150 nodes and is eligible for rewards based on its performance and uptime.
+- **Status - top_150:** Your node is currently among the top 150 nodes and is eligible for rewards based on its performance and uptime.
-- **Is Top 150 - Waiting:** Your node is not currently in the top 150 but is in the queue to earn rewards.
+- **Status - queued:** Your node is not currently in the top 150 but is in the queue to earn rewards.
 If a node in the top 150 goes offline for 30 minutes or more, the oldest node in the queue (that's been waiting the longest) will move up.
-- **Is Top 150 - N/A (Not Applicable):** This status indicates that your node does not meet the eligibility criteria for earning rewards.
+- **Status - not_eligible:** This status indicates that your node does not meet the eligibility criteria for earning rewards.
 Reasons for this status include not being Discord verified, being offline for more than 30 minutes, or not having the minimum required stake.
 Nodes with this status are not placed in the queue for earning rewards.

 If you see an "N/A" status next to your operator ID, it means you are currently not eligible to earn rewards.
 To change this status and become eligible, you must follow the steps outlined in our documentation on staking and Discord verification.
 Total uptime is distinct from the time spent in a position to earn rewards.
 Therefore, uptime alone does not guarantee earnings unless your node is within the top 150.